Protecting the guarantor

 Financial responsibility

-Did you know that one of the main reasons that people default on their home loans is not because of rising interest rates, but instead is because of their excessive consumer debt.
-After buying a home, many people continue to take out new loans for cars and furniture which results in the inability to make home loan repayments.
+Did you know that one of the main reasons that people default on their home loans is not because of rising interest rates, but because of their excessive consumer debt.

-When you buy a home you need to limit your spending and begin making extra repayments to your loan.
-This can be achieved by:
+When you buy a home you need to limit your spending and begin making extra repayments on your loan.

 - Reducing your credit card limits or cancelling your credit cards.